 Airspace Explorer is a flight tracking and airspace education app.
 It has been developed by NATS (the UK’s leading provider of Air Traffic Control services) in partnership with AirNav Systems (the global flight data provider) and supported by AirTeamImages – the aviation image library.
 It’s currently in beta format as we are refining and improving it on a regular basis.

 Airspace Explorer is actually a stripped down version of a more comprehensive app used internally at NATS for situational awareness and operational information.
 The internal facing app is called ‘Operational Insight’ and includes information and functionality that has been removed in Airspace Explorer (such as that concerning airspace regulations and the majority of military and police flights).
-We also have a web based flight tracking system which is tailored specifically for use by Airlines called ‘MOS’ (Mission Optimised Services).
-If you work for an airline and would like to know more about MOS, please get in touch.

 We decided to release Airspace Explorer, as thought it might be of interest to the general public and help explain how UK Airspace is structured and managed.